Our Amazing Team

 Personal Reference Checker

-As one of the Personal Reference Checkers, I contact the personal references listed on all applications, as part of the approval process, to ensure the applicant is a good candidate for adoption, fostering, or volunteering.
+As one of the Personal Reference Checkers, I contact the personal reference listed on all applications, as part of the approval process, to ensure the applicant is a good candidate for adoption, fostering, or volunteering

 X